Variants

 );

-In this scenery only when the onHover variant and onPress are applied, the resulted Style will be equivalent to the following:
+In this scenario, only when the onHover variant and onPress are applied, the resulting Style

 Style(